astsam/rtl8812au/README.md

 ### Important!

-<b>8814au chipset support is turned off.
-8814au got itself a new, standalone driver in this link below<br></br>
+**8814au chipset support is turned off.
+8814au got itself a new, standalone driver in this link below**

 You should update this driver and compile/install one more time to ensure the 8814au chipset kernel module collides with the newer driver.
 If your planning to use them both in the same time.